-- if the regulated person has brought the compliance failure to our attention, this may be a factor in favour of only publishing details of the compliance failure - if the regulated person has admitted the compliance failure and provided full and immediate cooperation to us, and has taken steps to put in place effective remedial action, this may be a factor in favour of only publishing details of the compliance failure, rather than also imposing a financial penalty - if the regulated person has a poor compliance history this may be a factor in favour of a financial penalty, on the basis that it may be particularly important to deter future cases - the approach of the PSR or other competent authority in similar previous cases (where appropriate, we will seek to achieve a consistent approach to our decisions on whether to impose a financial penalty or to publish details of a compliance failure) - the impact on the regulated person concerned, although it would only be in an exceptional case that we would be prepared to agree to only publish details of the compliance failure, and not impose a financial penalty, if a penalty would otherwise be the appropriate sanction - 8.11 Where we impose a financial penalty, our normal practice will be to also publish details of that financial penalty under Regulation 5(b) of the PCIFRs.
+- the approach of the PSR or other authority in similar previous cases (where appropriate, we will seek to achieve a consistent approach to our decisions on whether to impose a financial penalty or to publish details of a compliance failure) - the impact on the regulated person concerned, although it would only be in an exceptional case that we would be prepared to agree to only publish details of the compliance failure, and not impose a financial penalty, if a penalty would otherwise be the appropriate sanction - 7.11 Where we impose a financial penalty, our normal practice will be to also publish details of that financial penalty under Regulation 5(b) of the PCIFRs.
 We will only refrain from publishing details of a financial penalty in exceptional circumstances.